HICP inflation expectations revised down

 Point expectations for annual growth in compensation per employee, the oil price (in US dollars), the USD/EUR exchange rate and the rate on the ECB’s main refinancing operations at different horizons are also collected.

-The results of an additional special survey conducted in 2009 provide information on how frequently respondents typically update their forecasts, the forecasting techniques and models they employ and, specifically, how they generate their probability distributions.
-A second special survey conducted in 2014 explored how this might have changed following the financial crisis.
+Since 2008 the ECB has also conducted a special survey every five years, exploring the forecast processes and methodologies underlying the contributions made to the regular quarterly survey.
+The results of all special surveys provide information on how frequently respondents typically update their forecasts, the forecasting techniques and models they employ and, specifically, how they generate their probability distributions.
+The second special survey conducted in 2013 also explored how forecast processes and methodologies might have changed following the financial crisis.
+The third special survey conducted in 2018 further probed how forecasts for pairs (or a higher number) of variables were made jointly, in accordance with economic relationships such as Okun’s law and the Philips curve.

 For further information you can contact us at firstname.lastname@example.org